phenoscape/pheno-jsonld/README.md

   * top level `state` listings
   * top level `character` description
   * top level `"trait-scoring"` (or something similar) statements that map observations for organism to `state` and `character` elements as appropriate.

+rather than nesting all scorings inside a matrix.

 ## Not all scored entities are, even operationally, taxa
 "OTU" is short for operational taxonomic unit.